 Power factor is listed here because of the popularity of the Super in some types of competition where power levels distinguish between how the hits are scored.
 The 38 Super is often the caliber of choice for Open Division in the International Practical Shooting Confederation (IPSC; The U.S. chapter is the United States Practical Shooting Association - USPSA.)
-A power factor of at least 165 is required (in the U.S.) for Major scoring points.
-Of the factory ammunition tested here, Five cartridges made this grade, the CORBON 115 and 125 grain jacketed hollow points and their 125 grain DPX round, the Wilson Combat 124 grain load, and the Atlanta Arms and Ammo load which was specifically loaded for competition.
-Few competitors would rely on CORBON ammunition, however, because of its high cost.
-Almost all Super shooters handload their ammunition for this type of competition, and there is more information on this subject in the Major Power Factor Ammo section (here) of this website.
+A power factor of at least 165 is required (in the U.S.) for Major scoring.
+Of the factory ammunition tested here, several cartridges made this grade, including loads from Atlanta Arms and Ammo, Buffalo Bore, CORBON, Double Tap, Georga Arms and Wilson Combat.
+Almost all Super shooters handload their ammunition for these types of competition, and there is more information on this subject in the Major Power Factor Ammo section (here) of this website.
 The Atlanta Arms and Ammo round tested was loaded specifically with the competitive shooter in mind.
 They offer ammo in two loads, a Major power factor (tested) and a Minor power factor, which produces about 1100 fps velocity.
 They also offer the round in rimless Starline 38 Super Comp cases (tested) - which might need extractors tuned to this case (see the Brass page for more information on rimless cases).

 These manufacturers make great ammunition, and some certainly bring maximum performance to many cartridges.
-High performance loads push these rounds to maximum pressure, and it does not take much extra gunpowder to exceed safe working pressures.
+High performance loads push these rounds to maximum pressure.
 I purchased other lots of CORBON 38 Super ammo for comparison.
-I noted that one lot of their 125 grain JHP had reduced pressure signs, and less velocity, but the pressure was still extreme.
-I am not trying to persuade people to avoid buying ammunition from these manufacturers.
-But I suggest that you always test the ammunition that you intend to use for self-defense in your gun to make sure that it is safe and reliable.
-After all, you don't want a gun malfunction when you're fighting for your life.
+I noted that one lot of their 125 grain JHP had reduced pressure signs, and less velocity.
+I am not trying to dissuade people from buying ammunition from these manufacturers.
+Some guns show pressure signs with some ammunition while others do not.
+I do not know the actual pressure of these rounds since this was not tested.
+They might be within SAAMI specifications.
+Always test the ammunition that you intend to use for self-defense in your gun to make sure that it is safe and reliable.
+After all, you don't want a malfunction when you're fighting for your life.

 Expanding bullet types (hollow point, Pow'rBall, prefragmented) were fired into water jugs to test expansion and penetration.
 The jugs were one gallon milk or drinking water plastic jugs made of (what appears to be) the same type of material and relative thickness.
 The width of the bottom half of the jug measures 6 inches.
 Because there is an integral handle on the upper half of the jugs that reduced the width on two sides, the lower half was targeted so that the bullet would pass through the full 6 inches of water of each jug.
 Entry and exit holes were inspected to confirm the bullet's path, and the test was repeated if the bullet coursed through the upper, narrower portion of the jug, but this rarely happened.
 Tests were conducted at 15-20 feet.
 A short video demonstrates the test procedure.